gabrieljsilva/nest-graphql-filters/README.md

             metadata: Map<string, FieldMetadata>,
             query = {},
         ) {
             // Implements your query here
         }
     }

     return ToPrismaQueryPipe;
 }
 ```

+The property filterOptions contains the property named provider, which is the name of the database provider.
+Since even among relational databases that use SQL, there are some differences in query construction, this information
+can assist in writing more generic pipes and facilitate the database switch at some point.

 To use pipes with parameters, it's necessary to create a function that returns the pipe class, or it's instance.
 By using this method, a new pipe is created for each implementation of the filter.